asmaier/awesome-gdpr-services/readme.md

 - https://noyb.eu/en/new-us-executive-order-unlikely-satisfy-eu-law

 > [!NOTE]
 > The author of this list is aware of the irony of publishing such a list on GitHub.
-Feel free to fork/clone this list, publish it on one of the GitHub alternatives and try to rank higher with it in Google or Bing search results.
+Feel free to fork/clone this list, publish it on one of the GitHub alternatives and try to rank higher with it in Google or Bing search results :wink:

 <!-- TOC -->